 Willamette Valley AVA, Oregon

 Tête de Cuvée Pinot Noir is only produced when we are able to create a blend that transcends our single-vineyard wines.
-This was the case in 2012, when we combined the ripe red fruit and intensity of Kiff Vineyard fruit with the dark, dense flavors and mid-palate volume of Johnson Ridge fruit.
-The resulting wine is balanced and complex, with rich flavors of spiced plums, red and black berries, cherry, and a hints of menthol and forest floor, all of which leads into voluptuous mid-palate volume, velvety tannins, and a long, seamless finish.
+This was the case in 2014, when we combined the ripe red fruit flavors and intensity of Kiff Vineyard fruit with the dark, dense flavors and mid-palate volume of Johnson Ridge fruit.
+The resulting wine is balanced and complex, with rich flavors of ripe raspberry Black and Bing cherry, and a hint of forest floor, all of which lead into voluptuous mid-palate volume, velvety tannins, and a long, seamless finish.

-The Kiff Vineyard fruit was harvested on October 7th and 12th, followed by Johnson Ridge Vineyard on October 18th.
-All of the fruit spent three days in a cold-soak to extract color, and 5% was whole-cluster fermented.
-Fermentation was completed in small, one-ton bins, and took up to 16 days to complete.
-French oak barrels were used for aging, 20% of which were new, and the blend was created in November, after spending 12 months in barrel.
-Bottling was completed in May; only 42 cases were produced.
+The Kiff Vineyard fruit was harvested on September 21st and October 5th and 12th; the Johnson Ridge Vineyard on September 21st.
+All of the fruit spent three days in a cold-soak to extract color.
+Fermentation was completed in small, one-ton bins, and took 16 days to complete.
+French oak barrels were used for aging, 20% of which were new, and the blend was created in April, after spending 11 months in barrel and 6 months in tank.
+Bottling was completed in June; only 40 cases were produced.

 Final TA 5.2 g/L